AidanGoldfarb/ChatBot/README.txt

 - Rafaello Sanna (rsanna)
 - Yiyao Yu (yyu57)

+## Dependencies
+The following cargo dependencies are needed for this project:

+- `rust-bert`: for transformer-based models and pipelines used to generate output
+- `regex`: for pattern matching course titles
+- `fuzzy-matcher`: for course title fuzzy matching

 ## Usage/Implementations

 There are two separate implementations of ChatBot provided for this assignment: